trussworks/truss-ooo-calendar/LOG.md

 That worked.
 Hacked together a little function that hardcoded everything and successfully listed files from the Paylocity server.
 Next steps: figure out how to deal with the secrets (password, in this case), and add some configuration so I can test against my own SFTP server.

 Also, I’m starting to talk about this with MacRae and Eady, so I should get it up on GitHub, and move these notes into a markdown file in the project proper.

+## 2021-01-13

+Moved the project log into the git repository.

+Now make a new function that finds the latest CSV file from the SFTP server and streams it into the CSV parser.
+I had to muck with the types a bit; SFTPFile doesn't share a useful base class with IO, so I use a Union.
+Feels a little clumsy but easy to understand.

+This is, more or less, the core of what this tool needs to do.
+Yay!

+OK, *now* the next steps are figure out how to deal with secrets and configuration, and then push it up to Github.